Hong Kong Baptist University

-The Library further supports the teaching, research, and learning of the University community through its comprehensive user enquiry service.
-Students are welcome to seek help with finding information for their assignments and research through various communication channels such as e-mail, instant chat messaging via the Library website, WhatsApp, Facebook Messenger, in-person at the Library’s Information Desk, etc
+The Library further supports the teaching, research, and learning needs of the University community through its comprehensive user enquiry service.
+Students are welcome to seek help with finding information for their assignments and research through various communication channels such as e-mail, instant chat messaging via WhatsApp and Facebook Messenger, in-person at the Library’s Information Desk, etc.

 - Dr. Stephen Riady Chinese Medicine Library - Established in 2001, the Dr. Stephen Riady Chinese Medicine Library (CML) is the first library among the universities in Hong Kong dedicated to Chinese medicine.
 Located in the Jockey Club School of Chinese Medicine Building, the CML houses materials on Chinese medicine and related subjects.
 It provides over 110 study places.

 - Shek Mun Campus Library - Located on the College of International Education (CIE)’s campus in Shatin, the Shek Mun Campus Library provides information resources and services in support of the CIE’s teaching and learning activities.
 With 2,500 square metres of space, it provides over 460 study places.

 Living on campus helps immerse students in University life.
 Residential facilities on campus include the Undergraduate Halls and Dr. Ng Tor Tai International House.
 The University also manages Carlson Court in Kowloon City as off-campus student accommodation.
 It provides non-local students with better accommodation support in their senior years of studies at the University.